grnet/synnefo/docs/upgrade/upgrade-0.18.1.rst

 Upgrade Steps
 =============

-The upgrade to v0.18.1 consists of the following steps:
+The upgrade from v0.17 to v0.18.1 consists of the following steps:

 #.
 Bring down services::